'this is where two key goals were met. Might not look like it, but a lot of work to get to this stage'

 "Two months" we muttered quietly, "No shed, no money, no tools...no idea".
 We did part with a cheque that day by the way.

 Things were moving well, so we went out and had another chat to Peter and Anne.
-Read the full story and more...
+Not to bore you here, we detail this and plenty more in our Books.

 The main frames form the structural growth of the yacht.
 If you have chosen to go with an Easy, this next batch of slides will make sense when you compare them to the plans.